vpavlenko/web-2024-template/README.md

 # How to Cursor in React

-This template allows you to run it locally in a Cursor IDE, replace it with your logic and deploy to web - in minutes.
+This React+TypeScript+Vite+MUI template allows you to run it locally in a Cursor IDE, replace it with your logic and deploy to web - in minutes.

 ## Get the tools ready